MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 least; overlapping or concentric discs meet, and it degenerates to the point where the boundary of the first reaches the second.

+The centre is not the only substitution that breaks the identity.
+Rendering the operands — stroking the static disc into a polygon and materialising the moving one as its traversed area, then handing both to a geometry-to-geometry shortest line — measures between two polygonal approximations of the pair.
+Its endpoints sit on approximating chords rather than on the two boundaries, and its length answers neither the exact question nor the scalar the family reports.
+The rendering also costs more than the closed form it replaces, so the exactness carries no price: a static disc is a constant temporal circular buffer, and delegating to the two-temporal kernel gives the line directly.

 The same reasoning governs a fallback.
 When a geometry has no edge decomposition the nearest approach distance falls back to the exact traversed area, so the nearest approach *instant* must fall back to something that agrees with it —